nnadeau/academic-kickstart/content/authors/admin/_index.md

 <!-- make sure "description" in config/_default/params.toml is also updated -->

-Nicholas Nadeau is the head of engineering at [AON3D](https://www.aon3d.com/) where he leads design, development, and R&D in both software and hardware to drive product innovation.
+Nicholas Nadeau is an executive and the head of engineering at [AON3D](https://www.aon3d.com/) where he leads design, development, and R&D in both software and hardware to drive product innovation.

 He is a professional engineer (P.Eng.) and a member of the Ordre des ingénieurs du Québec (OIQ).
 Nicholas received his Ph.D. from [École de technologie supérieure](http://en.etsmtl.ca/Unites-de-recherche/CoRo/Accueil?lang=en-CA) where his research combined machine learning and collaborative robotics to develop methods for [safe robotic freehand medical ultrasound](https://espace.etsmtl.ca/id/eprint/2461).